 Addiction, also known as a substance use disorder, is a chronic condition characterized by uncontrollable drug use and other destructive behavioral patterns.
-Substance use disorders are considered a diagnosable disease by the DSM-V and are recognized as such by medical professionals around the world.
-Millions of people in America struggle with addiction to drugs and alcohol, and the condition costs the United States billions of dollars annually, not to mention the countless lives lost due to overdose or deaths caused by intoxication.
+Substance use disorders are considered a diagnosable disease by the DSM-V and is recognized as such by medical professionals around the world.
+Millions of people in America struggle with addiction to drugs and alcohol, and the condition costs the United States billions of dollars annually.

 Despite being a lifelong issue, it is possible to manage a substance use disorder and get it under control.
-This requires proper diagnosis, treatment, and maintenance to prevent the condition from progressing further and to prevent relapse in the future.
-Both clinical and medical treatment is needed to ensure lasting sobriety.
-Without taking the steps necessary to stop active addiction, many people struggling with addiction face continuous physical and mental degradation and ultimately death.
+This requires proper diagnosis, treatment, and maintenance to prevent the condition from progressing further.
+Without taking the steps necessary to stop active addiction, many addicts and alcoholics face continuous physical and mental degradation and ultimately death.

-This is particularly true with the newly revitalized fascination and the subsequent spike in sedative addiction.
-Sedative addiction requires prompt attention and treatment in order to prevent serious physical or mental injury.
+This is particularly true with the newly revitalized fascination and subsequent spike in sedative addiction.
+Sedative addiction requires prompt attention and treatment in order to prevent serious physical injury.
 It’s important to both understand and identify a sedative addiction before it’s too late.
-Becoming familiar with this class of drugs, their symptoms, and the effects of withdrawal can help you make informed decisions about this dangerous addiction.

 Sedatives are an entire classification or category of drugs as opposed to a singular, specific substance.
 Much like opioids including prescription painkillers and heroin, there are many different drugs that can be considered sedatives.